sanskys/sanskys.github.io/_pages/grafana.md

 ```

-Now you should see in the Dashboard all Adapool statistics
+Now you should see in the Dashboard all Cexplorer statistics

-Since the statistics will change, lets set cron job to update data from ADApools everyday
+Since the statistics will change, lets set cron job to update data from Cexplorer everyday

 ```shell